togglebyte/anathema-guide/src/templates/elements/text.md

 # Text (`text`)

-Print text.
+Displays text.

 String literals can be wrapped in either `"` or `'`.

-To add styles to text in the middle of a string use a `span` widget.
+To add styles to text in the middle of a string use a `span` element as the `text` element only accepts `span`s as children.
+Any other element will be ignored.

 ## Example